EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

 Coverage is calculated for the period over which the input spacecraft propagated states are available.
 The time-resolution of the coverage calculation is the same as the time resolution at which the spacecraft states are available.
 Note that the sceneFOV of an instrument (which may be the same as the instrument FOV) is used for coverage calculations unless it has been specified to use the field-of-regard (using the ``use_field_of_regard`` input argument).

-The ``filter_mid_acc`` input argument can be used to specify if the access times only at the middle of an continuous access-interval.
+The ``mid_access_only`` input argument can be used to specify if the access times only at the middle of an continuous access-interval.
-E.g. If the access takes place at time-indices 450, 451, 452, 453, 454, and if the ``filter_mid_acc`` flag is specified to be true, then only the access time-index = 452 is written in the results.
+E.g. If the access takes place at time-indices 450, 451, 452, 453, 454, and if the ``mid_access_only`` flag is specified to be true, then only the access time-index = 452 is written in the results.
-Please see :ref:`correction_of_access_files` for situations when the ``filter_mid_acc`` flag would need to be set true.
+Please see :ref:`correction_of_access_files` for situations when the ``mid_access_only`` flag would need to be set true.

 The ``out_file_access`` input argument is used to specify the filepath (with filename) at which the results are to be written.